GoodRelax/articles/our-symbol-is-null/our-symbol-is-null-en.md

 <object data="./assets/images/symbol.svg" type="image/svg+xml" style="max-width:90vw;"></object>

 The first principal component of PCA is "the direction of maximum variance"--the vector that preserves the most information about the group.
 The arrow that best represents everyone.
-In other words: a **symbol**.
+In other words: **symbol**.

 ---

-### What's the Limit of Abstraction?
+### What's at the End of Abstraction?

-Abstraction strips away information toward the **meaningful essence**.
+Abstraction strips away information toward the **nice essence**.

 - Strip a solid down and you get a plane.
 - Strip a plane down and you get a line.
 - Strip a line down and you get a point.
   → $ \mathbb{R}^0 $ still contains the information "a single point exists."
 - Strip even that away, and…?